 Strategy #5: Use Microsoft's Online Help System To Get Information About A Particular Excel Worksheet Function

-However, if you are working in the Visual Basic Editor and want to go directly to the relevant webpage for a particular worksheet function, simply follow the 3 easy steps below:
+If you're working in the Visual Basic Editor and want to go directly to the relevant webpage for a particular worksheet function, follow the 3 easy steps below:

 Step #1: Enter The Name Of An Excel Worksheet Function